RBEGamer/SmartVolumeKnob/README.md

 * Inflill: 10% - 20%
 * The screw holes are designed without any large tolerances.
 So may run a X-Y compensation on your printer first or drill them to size after printing.

-For additional haptic and quality improvement, you can print the outher shell led led diffusor using a SLA / SLS printer!
+For additional haptic and quality improvement, you can print the * `*_shell.stl` parts using a SLA / SLS printer!

 All exported `.stl` files can be found in the `src/cad/<VARIANT>/stl`.
 All parts as `.step` and the `Fusion360` project files can be found in the parent folder.